-Based in San Francisco and Marin, the Law Offices of Ann Riley provides family law advice and representation in divorce, property division, custody, support, and related matters.
+Based in Marin County and serving the entire Bay Area, the Law Offices of Ann Riley provide family law advice and representation in divorce, property division, custody, support, and related matters.
 We offer the following answers to frequently asked questions as a resource for our clients and others seeking general information about divorce in California.

 How do I start a divorce?

 The divorce process begins when one spouse files a Petition for Dissolution with a California court.
 Alternately, the spouses may file a Joint Petition for Summary Dissolution if: (1) the marriage was for less than five years and has produced no children, and (2) the spouses have limited assets and obligations and agree on all the terms of the divorce.

 How long will it take to get divorced?

 If the spouses can reach agreement on the issues of their divorce on their own or through mediation, the divorce can be completed relatively quickly.
 Any issue that cannot be resolved by the spouses will have to be litigated in court; as the number of issues to be litigated increases, so too does the length of time the divorce will take.